-Minor Spills Clean up all spills immediately.
+Methods and material for containment and cleaning up Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
 Slippery when spilt.
-Avoid contact with skin and eyes.
-Wipe up.
-Place in clean drum then flush area with water.
-Major Spills Slippery when spilt.
-Minor hazard.
-Clear area of personnel.
+Major Spills Moderate hazard.
+Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+No smoking, naked lights or ignition sources.
+Increase ventilation.
+Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
-Wash area and prevent runoff into drains or waterways.
+Absorb remaining product with sand, earth or vermiculite.
+Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
 If contamination of drains or waterways occurs, advise emergency services.
+Slippery when spilt.